core-wg/oscore/draft-ietf-core-object-security.md

 ## Requirements on the Security Context Parameters

 As collisions may lead to the loss of both confidentiality and integrity, Sender ID SHALL be unique in the set of all security contexts using the same Master Secret and Master Salt.
 When a trusted third party assigns identifiers (e.g., using {{I-D.ietf-ace-oauth-authz}}) or by using a protocol that allows the parties to negotiate locally unique identifiers in each endpoint, the Sender IDs can be very short.
-The maximum length of Sender ID in bytes equals the length of nonce minus 6.
+The maximum length of Sender ID in bytes equals the length of AEAD nonce minus 6.
 For AES-CCM-16-64-128 the maximum length of Sender ID is 7 bytes.
 Sender IDs MAY be uniformly random distributed byte strings if the probability of collisions is negligible.

 If Sender ID uniqueness cannot be guaranteed by construction, Sender IDs MUST be long uniformly random distributed byte strings such that the probability of collisions is negligible.